n1shamin/FAO-Trade-Updated/README.md

 All data processing scripts are in Python under the Jupyter Notebook.
 FAO Trade.ipynb contains the script to complete the aggregation for both crop and meat and export/import quantity and value.
 Simply # out the item codes you are not using (ie # out crop related lines in order to agreggate meat.

-FAO GDP Trade.ipynb contains the script for

-If you wish to bypass the IFs interface, FAO Trade Bypass.ipynb does this for you.
+Once you have the Excel sheets you can use the IFs interface to input it into .db.